 - The group can contain up to twelve members.
 Each member brainstorms blocks and barriers which contribute to the persistence of the problem in hand.
 This is done privately and anonymously.

 - The statements are collected and a special voting procedure is followed – anonymous, if necessary – whereby each member allocates ranks to each problem statement.
-This leads to clusters of problem for subsequent attention.
+This leads to clusters of problems for subsequent attention.

 This technique is named after its creators Andre Delbecq and Andrew van de Ven.
-Together they also invented the Nominal Group Technique (NGT) decision making method.
+Together they also invented the Nominal Group Technique (NGT) decision-making method.